 The lamp of the body is the eye.
 If therefore your eye is good, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
 If therefore the light that is in you is darkness, how great is that darkness!

 On the other side of that - if your eyes are bad, your whole body (your whole being) will be filled with darkness.
 In other words, if your treasure is not laid up in heaven and you do not have any regard for God or His Son, you have no light within you.
 The darkness within you would be very great indeed.
 You may feed the poor and help the homeless.
-You may be a very compassionate person, but if you purposefully choose to ignore God and banish His existence from your life you are choosing to walk in darkness all the days of your life.
-You are choosing to be eternally separated from God and that is very dark indeed.
+You may be a very compassionate person, but if you purposefully choose to ignore God and banish His existence from your life, you are choosing to walk in darkness all the days of your life.
+You are choosing to be eternally separated from God, which is very dark indeed.